microsoft/vcpkg-docs/vcpkg/users/buildsystems/manual-integration.md

 ---
 title: Manual Integration
-description: Integrate vcpkg into any buildsystem, such as meson or autoconf.
+description: Integrate vcpkg into any buildsystem, such as meson or autoconf. ms.date: 12/01/2022
 ---
 # Manual Integration

 When installing libraries, vcpkg creates a single common layout partitioned by triplet.

 The root of the tree in [Classic mode](../classic-mode.md) is `<vcpkg root>/installed`.
 The root of the tree in [Manifest mode](../manifests.md) is `<vcpkg.json directory>/vcpkg_installed`.